spacecloud-io/space-docs/content/install/using-gateway-directly.md

 ---

-This guide will show you how to use the `Gateway` component of Space Cloud directly.
+This guide shows you how to use the `Gateway` component of Space Cloud directly.

 ## Why would I need to use the gateway directly?